marko-js/community/proposals/0000-surface-async-stream-errors-to-http.md

 Developers should be able to tell Marko how important an async error is:

 1. Our example from the Motivation section is as serious as it gets — you might even want to redirect to a completely different error page

-2. Smaller partials in a larger page may still want to tell proxies and search engines that the response is incomplete, but the user might find value in the rest of the page around the `<@error>`
+2. Smaller partials in a larger page may still want to tell proxies and search engines that the response is incomplete, but the user might find value in the rest of the page around the `<@catch>`

 3. You might not care at all for trivial parts of the page, like pulling weather data to change the background image or something

 > Explain the proposal as if it was already implemented and you are now teaching it to another Marko developer.
 That generally means: